 You might not give much thought to dog skin cancer, because your loyal companion is covered with hair and protected from the sun.
 But you should know that skin tumors, which may be cancerous, are the most common tumors found in dogs.
 Fortunately, when caught early, many cases of dog skin cancer can be treated successfully.

 Not all varieties of dog skin cancer are caused by sun exposure, but sun damage to the skin can be a factor.
 All dogs have certain areas, such as the nose and the ears, where there is no or little hair to shield sensitive skin from the sun.
 Additionally, pooches with light-colored or thin coats are more susceptible to sun damage over their entire bodies.

-Because some types of dog skin cancer, including dog melanomas and mast cell tumors, are fatal if untreated, it is important that you have your veterinarian check any suspicious growths.
+Because some types of dog skin cancer, including dog melanomas and mast cell tumors, can be fatal if untreated, it is important that you have your veterinarian check any suspicious growths.

 There are different types of dog skin cancers.
 Three of the most common include: